madisonsorah/phase-3-project-tradearcade/README.md

-# tradearcade
-TradeArcade is a community for borrowing and reviewing games.
-Members can create a profile and send in a pre-loved game in exchange for a game sent in by another member.
-Once members have played a borrowed game, they can leave a review for other members to reference and send it back in to continue to refresh their game collection.
-Members within the community can also follow each other and swap games directly.
+TradeArcade is a social community for trading and reviewing games.
+Members can create a profile, send in a pre-owned game for trade and leave reviews on games they have played.
+Members within the community can also follow each other and trade games directly.